 Those sitting on the right side of the bus won’t become bored while those on the left enjoy the Parliament.

-People may view the area of Budapest, destroyed during World War II.
+People can view the area of Budapest, which was destroyed during World War II.

 The Royal Palace is visible to left-side passengers after the floating bus is turned around.